Fairview Park

 2300 W. Idaho St., Boise

 Fairview Park is a neighborhood park located west of downtown Boise.
-The park is just under 2 acres and features open play areas, a playground, basketball courts and tennis courts.
+The park is just under 2 acres and features open play areas, a playground, a restroom, ADA van accessible parking spot, basketball courts and tennis courts.

 All alcoholic beverages including beer and wine are prohibited at this park.